Potokar1/k8s-research/docs/entry1.md

       namespace.yaml
 ```

-The `namespace.yaml` file is a kubernetes resource definition for a namespace.
+The `namespace.yaml` file is a Kubernetes resource definition for a namespace.
 It references the `values.yaml` file for the namespace name.
-When we install the helm chart, the files in the `templates/` directory are rendered (templated) and applied to the Kubernetes cluster.
+When we install the Helm chart, the files in the `templates/` directory are rendered (templated) and applied to the Kubernetes cluster.

 Currently, the only resource we are creating is a namespace which when rendered and applied to the cluster will add one kingdom(namespace) to our civilization simulation: